Idea-Pool/aws-testing/README.md

-# aws-testing
+# github-pages-tample

-> **NOTE** that this documentation is still **under development**!

-This repository contains guides on testing AWS services and in general about testing in AWS Cloud.
+This repository contains a template for hosting documentation, with:
+* `main` version hosted in GitHub Pages
+* branches hosted in AWS (`stack`)

 Structure: